-Within the Mathematics Department additional support is given though practical classes in Part 1.
+Within the Mathematics Department additional support is given though tutorials classes in Part 1.
 The development of problem-solving skills is assisted by extensive provision of model solutions to problems.
 The Department of Economics provides class support for all its modules.
 These are used to discuss problem sets and other forms of specific work that students complete prior to the meetings.
-There is a Course Adviser to offer advice on the choice of modules within the programme.
+There are Course Adviser(s) to offer advice on the choice of modules within the programme.